 33 Business, 30/08/2020.
 People must pay taxes if they want development, Subair LIRS Chairman.
-Available at: https://punchng.com/people-must-pay-tax-if-they-want-development-subair-lirs-chairman/ mation in 2020.
+Available at: https://punchng.com/people-must-pay-tax-if-they-want-development-subair-lirs-chairman/ from-u-s-jersey/ (accessed September 2020)

+mation in 2020.
 There has been some success in this regard with the recovery of US\$311 million of assets from the US.34 These funds have been channelled directly to the Presidential Infrastructure Development Fund, which is managed by the Nigerian Sovereign Investment Authority.35 through tax exemptions by reducing their administrative burden and enabling greater capital investment.
 In addition, the COVID-19 pandemic has prompted further interventions at state and federal level such as tax holidays.
-Lagos state, for example, has encouraged private donations to their COVID-19 fund by offering tax credits.
-The Philippines, for example, has successfully implemented tobacco taxes to increase government revenues while meeting public health objectives.
-Last year, Nigeria increased the excise tax on cigarettes, though it
+Lagos state, for example, has encouraged private donations to their COVID-19 fund by offering tax credits.36 The Philippines, for example, has successfully implemented tobacco taxes to increase government revenues while meeting public health objectives.37 Last year, Nigeria increased the excise tax on cigarettes, though it